FacetWP version 4.0+ includes built-in support for WP Rocket. (For older FacetWP versions see our recommended settings below).

 Open a support ticket if you do encounter issues with these or other WP Rocket settings and FacetWP v4.x.

-When to clear WP Rocket cache
+When and how to clear WP Rocket caches

 How to test WP Rocket setting changes

-The best way to test new cache settings is in an incognito/private window, with caching turned off.
+The best way to test new cache settings is in an incognito/private window, with browser caching turned off.
 In Chrome DevTools, there is a “Disable cache” checkbox on the “Network” tab.

 Also make sure to test in a separate browser in which you are logged out of WordPress admin (or activate “Enable caching for logged-in WordPress users” on the “Cache” tab).